gicentre/elm-vega/docs/helloWorld/README.md

 -   A `<div>` container with an ID (here called `vis`) that will be the location in the HTML page that will contain your visualization.

 -   An _Elm subscription_ that links this page with the Elm program that generates the Vega-Lite specification.
-    Here `Elm.HelloWorld.worker()` references an Elm module that must be called `HelloWorld`.
+    Here `Elm.HelloWorld.init()` references an Elm module that must be called `HelloWorld`.
-    When you create Elm-Vega modules with different names, you must match that name here (for example, `Elm.MyNewModule.worker()`).
+    When you create Elm-Vega modules with different names, you must match that name here (for example, `Elm.MyNewModule.init()`).

 ## 3. Create an Elm-Vega Program